AidanShah/beautiful-jekyll/designing_studies.md

 5. Give two examples of nonprobability sampling.
 What biases might these methods be prone to?

 7. Give two examples of probability sampling.
 What biases might these methods be prone to?

+Randomly calling numbers and picking random people on the street are examples of probability sampling.
+These might not include groups that typically are included in your sampleframe.

 ## Practice
 Choose one of the following situations: